Debitcards

 What’s a Debit Card?

-You’ll use your PIN to complete transactions, but there are also cases where you can make payments without using the PIN.
+You’ll use your PIN to complete transactions over $100, but there are also cases where you can make payments without using the PIN.
 With this card, there are no interest charges, and it will never affect your credit rating.
+(That is unless you have an overdraft and you end up owing money you don’t pay back – but that’s a whole other post)

 What’s a Credit Card?